NERSC User Environment

 Home Directories, Shells and Dotfiles

-All NERSC systems (except PDSF) use global home directories, which are are pre-populated with startup files (also known as dot files) for all available shells.
+All NERSC systems use global home directories, which are are pre-populated with shell initialization files (also known as dotfiles) for all available shells.
 NERSC fully supports bash, csh, and tcsh as login shells.
 Other shells (ksh, sh, and zsh) are also available.
 The default shell at NERSC is csh.

 The "standard" dotfiles are symbolic links to read-only files that NERSC controls.
 For each standard dotfile, there is a user-writable ".ext" file.
 For example, C-shell users are generally concerned with the files .login and .cshrc, which are read-only at NERSC.
 These users should put their customizations in .login.ext and .cshrc.ext.